- Transfers: return scheduled Flybus airport shuttle transfers and all activity transfers

 This short break will allow you to relax and unwind whilst getting back to nature.
-We have a range of tours you can add to the standard programme, you can personalise your time in Iceland with a food tour of the city of Reykjavik or a day trip exploring the famous Golden Circle.
+We have a range of tours you can add to the standard programme, you can personalise your time in Iceland with a tour of the city of Reykjavik or a day trip exploring the famous Golden Circle.
 Please see the 'Personalise' tab for more information.

 Image Credit: Lost in Iceland

 Tue 03 Jan 2023Enquire

 |Adults £ 740 To £ 795|

 Prices are based on 2 people sharing.
 Please note that flights are not included in the holiday price so that the best possible fares and schedule can be found at the time of booking.
 Our Travel Experts will happily provide you with a quote and arrange flights on your behalf.

 For our full booking terms and conditions please click here